abhishek10027/SkyCastAI/README.md

 Weather is influenced by factors such as **temperature, humidity, wind speed, precipitation, cloud cover, atmospheric pressure, UV index, season, visibility, and location**.
 SkyCastAI analyzes these factors to predict the **Weather Type** (Sunny, Cloudy, Rainy, Stormy), enabling users to plan activities and make informed decisions.

 ---
-Perfect!
-Based on your variable descriptions and dataset shape, here’s a **clean Dataset Description section** you can directly include in your SkyCastAI README:

----

 ## **Dataset Description**